 Follow the hills toward the Bohemian Forest, then take a chairlift up Mount Klet for panoramic views.
 Enjoy a picnic lunch near Mount Klet.
 Continue through the forest before arriving in fanciful Český Krumlov where you will have time to sightsee on your own.
 Experiment at one of the many wonderful restaurants.

 About Hotel Ruze

-After a guided visit of the Cesky Krumlov Renaissance castle and the Baroque theater, you’ll canoe or kayak the Vltava river.
-Transfer back to Cesky Krumlov, to enjoy some free time in this amazing village.
-Hotel Ruze’s dining room will serve up an exquisite farewell meal for the entire group tonight.
+After a guided visit of the Český Krumlov Renaissance castle and the Baroque theater, you’ll canoe or kayak the Vltava River.
+Transfer back to Český Krumlov, to enjoy some free time in this amazing village.
+Hotel Ruze’s dining room will serve up an exquisite meal for the group tonight.

 About Hotel Paris

 The Hotel Paris is a 5-star luxury Art Nouveau hotel located in the center of Prague in the Old Town.
 It was built in 1904 and was declared as a historical monument.
-It offers free wellness centre access and free Wi-Fi in all areas.
+It offers free wellness center access and free Wi-Fi in all areas.
 All elegant rooms and suites at Hotel Paris are decorated with replicas of original Art Nouveau furniture.
-They come with flat-screen satellite TV, a minibar and air conditioning.
-The tiled, spacious bathrooms have underfloor heating, hairdryers and toiletries.
+They come with a flat-screen satellite TV, minibar, and air conditioning.
+The tiled, spacious bathrooms have underfloor heating, hairdryers, and toiletries.